Weardale Way - Sunderland to Durham (★★★☆☆)

 | An artists impression of Godric's hermitage |

-Although supposedly a hermit - he had frequent visitors and among those said to have visited him, including Thomas Becket, Aelred of Rievaulx, Pope Alexander II and King William of Scotland.
+Although supposedly a hermit - he had frequent visitors, and among those said to have visited him included Thomas Becket, Aelred of Rievaulx, Pope Alexander II and King William of Scotland.
 And in his later years, Durham monks would come down and live with him, before he died at the age of about 100.

 | An impression of how the site might have looked in the 1320s |